Arab League, Egypt back rebels in Libyan endgame

 Egypt also said it backed the new Libyan leadership.

-"Egypt recognized the new system in Libya and its legitimate leadership represented in the Libyan National Transitional Council," Foreign Minister Mohamed Kamel Amr said in a statement.
+"Egypt recognised the new system in Libya and its legitimate leadership represented in the Libyan National Transitional Council," Foreign Minister Mohamed Kamel Amr said in a statement.

 Amr said the premises of Libya's permanent representative at the Arab League would be handed over to the national council.